xwiki-contrib/xwiki-authenticator-trusted/README.md

     # xwiki.authentication.trusted.persistenceStoreHint=session

     #-# By default the persistence store is not trusted, but only used to optimize the synchronization process.
     #-# If the authentication process is time consuming, you may improve performance by trusting the authentication
-    #-# provided by the persistence store without requesting the external authentication, simply uncomment:
+    #-# provided by the persistence store and prevent requesting the external authentication with every request,
+    #-# simply uncomment:
     # xwiki.authentication.trusted.isPersistenceStoreTrusted=true;

+    #-# If the authentication process is not time consuming, but authetication is not provided with every request,
+    #-# you may also keep the above setting commented, but you may want to trust the authentication provided by
+    #-# the persistence store when a request is made without authentication, allowing some persistence but still
+    #-# giving the priority to the external authentication when provided.
+This allow a smoother experience especially
+    #-# when user switching occurs in the same browser, simply uncomment:
+    # xwiki.authentication.trusted.isPersistenceStoreTrustedOnMissingAuthentication=true;

     #-# Only used with the Cookie persistence store, allow setting the cookie Time To Live in seconde to keep
     #-# persistence between browser restart.
 The default is to use a session cookie.